 The methods outlined above are the additional ways you can protect your e-Phi from malware and malicious hackers—HIPAA is still the golden standard of security that protects patients’ personally identifiable information worldwide.

 Akitra offers an industry-leading, AI-powered Compliance Automation platform for SaaS companies.
-Using automated evidence collection and continuous monitoring, together with a full suite of customizable policies and controls as a compliance foundation, our service helps customers become certified for HIPAA compliance standards, along with other frameworks like SOC 1, SOC 2, ISO 27001, ISO 27701, ISO 27017, ISO 27018, HIPAA, GDPR, PCI DSS, CMMC, NIST 800-53, NIST 800-171 , FedRAMP, and more such as CIS AWS Foundations Benchmark, etc. Our compliance and security experts will also provide the customized guidance you need to navigate the end-to-end compliance process confidently.
+Using automated evidence collection and continuous monitoring, together with a full suite of customizable policies and controls as a compliance foundation, our service helps customers become certified for HIPAA compliance standards, along with other frameworks like SOC 1, SOC 2, HIPAA, GDPR, PCI DSS, ISO 27001, ISO 27701, ISO 27017, ISO 27018, NIST CSF, NIST 800-53, NIST 800-171, FedRAMP, CCPA, CMMC, and more such as CIS AWS Foundations Benchmark, etc. In addition, companies can use Akitra’s Risk Management product for overall risk management for your company, Trust Center, and AI-based Automated Questionnaire Response product to streamline and expedite security questionnaire response processes, delivering huge cost savings.
+Our compliance and security experts will provide customized guidance to navigate the end-to-end compliance process confidently.

 The benefits of our solution include enormous savings in time, human resources, and cost savings, including discounted audit fees with our audit firm partners.
 Customers achieve compliance certification fast and cost-effectively, stay continuously compliant as they grow, and can become certified under additional frameworks using a single compliance automation platform.